Progarchives, the progressive rock ultimate discography

 Honorary Collaborator

-3 stars When Al Di's music started losing my interest.
-Though I continued to purchase his albums through 1983's Scenario (because of the presence of Tony Levin, Bill Bruford, and Phil Collins) and have continued to make random samplings over the years, I've always liked his work with Return to Forever and Jean-Luc Ponty best.
-Here on Electric Rendezvous Al continues to display his mastery of both the acoustic (steel and nylon stringed variants) and electric guitar while adding more autonomy through computer and synthesizer technologies.
-He's good--he's done well to master these layering technologies and even tried to tone down his speed and flash a bit (a common listener complaint was the proverbial "too many notes!") but there has always been this kind of "soul-less" quality to Al's music despite his compositional growth and experimentation.
-The lesson (á la Allan Holdsworth) that prodigious skill and capacious brain do not always make for great art.
+Though I continued to purchase Al's albums through 1983's Scenario (because of the presence of Tony Levin, Bill Bruford, and Phil Collins) and have continued to make random samplings over the years, I've always liked his work with Return To Forever and Jean-Luc Ponty best.
+Here on Electric Rendezvous Al continues to display his mastery of both the acoustic (steel and nylon stringed variants) and electric guitar while adding more autonomy through computer and synthesizer technologies (thanks, no doubt, to partner in crime Jan Hammer).
+He's good--he's done well to master these layering technologies and even tried to tone down his speed and flash a bit (a common listener complaint was the proverbial "too many notes!") but there has always been this kind of "soul-less" quality to Al's music despite his compositional growth and experimentation (a feeling I also extend to Jan Hammer).
+The lesson here (ŕ la Allan Holdsworth) is that prodigious skill and capacious brain do not always make for great art.
+Though I respect all of the musicians contributing to this album tremendously, I do not think that any of them have here achieved career highs--either with performance or compositional assistance.
+It's hard to rate anything by this hard-working virtuoso at less than four stars but if you're going to do it to one, this might be the one.

 Report this review (#459544)